Opportunity Zone Economic Development Program

 The Opportunity Zone Program is designed to encourage economic development and job creation in distressed communities through tax benefits.
 Investors may defer taxes on most capital gains up to Dec.
 31, 2026 by making an eligible investment in an Opportunity Zone.

-Under a nomination process completed in June of 2018, 8,761 communities in all 50 states, the District of Columbia, and 5 U.S. territories were designated as qualified Opportunity Zones.
+Under a nomination process completed in June of 2018, more than 8,760 communities in all 50 states, the District of Columbia, and 5 U.S. territories were designated as qualified Opportunity Zones.
 Opportunity Zones retain their designation for 10 years.

 Almost all capital gains are eligible.
 Contact 800.829.1040 to verify eligibility.